National Register of Historic Places

 For further information on the National Register program, please see the links below:

-- Nomination Deadlines & Submittal Policy Note: draft version deadline for summer meeting is March 13, 2020.
+- Nomination Deadlines & Submittal Policy Note: draft version deadline for fall meeting is July 10th, 2020.

 - Results of Listing

 - Historic District Review Policy